 - Your code has to compile and run on the machines in the rooms allocated to the working colleges, so if you work on other computers make sure to do a quick check there before you submit it.
 If this requirement isn't met, your work cannot be graded and your grade will default to 0. - Please clean your solution before submitting (i.e. remove all the compiled files and intermediate output).
 This can easily be achieved by running clean.bat (included with the template).
 After this you can zip the solution directories and send them over.
 If your zip-file is multiple mega-bytes in size something went wrong (not cleaned properly). - When grading, we want to get the impression that you really understand what is happening in your code, so your source files should also contain comments to explain what you think is happening.
 (Besides, every good program should be properly documented!)

-• Finally, we also want to see a consistent and well readable coding style.
+• Finally, we also want to see a consistent and readable coding style.
 Use indentation to indicate structure in the code for example.
-Don't worry about this too much, if it is readable and consistent throughout the whole project, you should be fine.

 Grading: